 Past Projects

-The project model that Uwicyeza was founded on has become our cornerstone approach to engaging youth and is now replicated through other projects and clubs, including the highly successful Queen's Gambit
+The project model that Uwicyeza was founded on has become our cornerstone approach to engaging youth and is now replicated through other projects and clubs, including the highly successful Queen's Gambit and our newest flagship gender transformative program model, My Voice, My Power.

 Get inspired and check us out!

-Uwicyeza (ooh-wee-CHAY-zuh)
+Uwicyeza (ooh-wee-CHAY-zuh):

 (n) the one holding brightness; beautiful and radiant inside and out and making others beautiful and radiant.